The mirror see oxfam

 3 €

-• see oxfam website for delivery information read moreoxfam bookshop st albans after a string of failed, lust-fuelled relationships, maths professor gregory larkin (jeff bridges) decides to choose future partners according to more cerebral criteriarose's mother (an oscar-nominated lauren bacall) remains unconvinced that celibacy and coupledom can coexist, and soon the behaviour of her daughter and partner threatens to justify her scepticismrose morgan (barbra streisand), a lecturer in romantic literature, also appears to favour the platonic over the physical, and a relationship develops between them that seeks to put their high principles into practice
+see oxfam website for delivery information read moreoxfam bookshop st albans after a string of failed, lust-fuelled relationships, maths professor gregory larkin (jeff bridges) decides to choose future partners according to more cerebral criteriarose morgan (barbra streisand), a lecturer in romantic literature, also appears to favour the platonic over the physical, and a relationship develops between them that seeks to put their high principles into practicerose's mother (an oscar-nominated lauren bacall) remains unconvinced that celibacy and coupledom can coexist, and soon the behaviour of her daughter and partner threatens to justify her scepticism

 2 €

-• see oxfam website for delivery information read moreoxfam bookshop ipswich charles fernyhough, the birth of his daughter athena was an opportunity to re-evaluate much of what he had learned as a lecturer and researcher in developmental psychologydrawing on the detailed notes he kept on her development, fernyhough uses athena's story as an entry point into an account of how a child's mind develops before the age of threeunlike dry childcare manuals, or patronising tv tie-ins, this unique book taps into a parent's wonder at the processes of psychological development in an engaging, child-centred wayfunny, touching and fascinating, it will allow parents to understand the extraordinary journey their child makes during the momentous first three years of lifeit is written with a father's tenderness, and a novelist's empathy and style
+see oxfam website for delivery information read moreoxfam bookshop ipswich charles fernyhough, the birth of his daughter athena was an opportunity to re-evaluate much of what he had learned as a lecturer and researcher in developmental psychologyfunny, touching and fascinating, it will allow parents to understand the extraordinary journey their child makes during the momentous first three years of lifeunlike dry childcare manuals, or patronising tv tie-ins, this unique book taps into a parent's wonder at the processes of psychological development in an engaging, child-centred wayit is written with a father's tenderness, and a novelist's empathy and styledrawing on the detailed notes he kept on her development, fernyhough uses athena's story as an entry point into an account of how a child's mind develops before the age of three

 4 €